Rickards: Why Gold?

 Loss of Confidence in the US Dollar

-Peter Schiff has been talking about a looming dollar crisis.
-During an interview on Fox Business last summer, he warned, “The dollar’s not just going down.
+There is concern about a looming dollar crisis.
+During an interview on Fox Business last summer, we got this warning, “The dollar’s not just going down.
 It is going to crash.”

 I think the dollar is going to keep drifting down until it collapses,” Peter said.
 “And this is going to usher in a real economic crisis in America, unlike something we’ve ever seen.
 Because it’s going to force the Fed to choose between saving the dollar, and dumping all the bonds its been buying, letting interest rates rise sharply, forcing the US government to slash spending right now and abandon all these stimulus plans, or just let inflation ravage the entire economy and wipe out a generation of Americans.”